fratgiolo/What-are-the-countries-with-the-highest-number-of-employed-programmers/README.md

 ## Motivation <a name="motivation"></a>

 This project was made for an an Udacity Nanodegree project.
-My aim was to compare data in Stackoverflow's 2018 and 2019 surveys to find answers to the followin questions:</br>
+My aim was to compare data in Stackoverflow's 2018 and 2019 surveys to find answers to the following questions:</br>
 1. What are the countries with the highest percentage of employed programmers? </br>
 2. What are the most common contracts offered? </br>
 3. What are the top programming languages used at work? </br>